diehlpk/diehlpk.github.io/_posts/blog/2017-03-12-debugging-python.md

 ## Profiler

-A profiler is helpful to analyse your code, when your code is slow in gernal or got slower after some chnages.
-To profile your code and get the information how long it took to excute one line and how often this line was executed you can use a tool called [line_profiler](https://pypi.python.org/pypi/line_profiler/).
+A profiler is helpful to analyze your code, when your code is slow in general or got slower after some changes.
+To profile your code and get the information how long it took to execute one line and how often this line was executed you can use a tool called [line_profiler](https://pypi.python.org/pypi/line_profiler/).
 For installing the tool use

 ```bash
 $ pip install --user line_profiler